Yohan460/Automatic-Secure-Token-Granting-Workflow/README.md

 #### General Notes

-This policy and what it actually is both scoped to and what it really does is extremely enviornment dependent.
-I can only partially advise what I am intenteding in my own enviornment.
-Your milege as always will vary.
+This policy and what it actually is both scoped to and what it really does is extremely environment dependent.
+I can only advise what I am intending for my own environment.
+Your mileage always will vary.

 # Remaining Thoughts